My name is Siân. I am based in Toronto. My work is primarily focused in social media, writing, and project management/event logistics.

 Hallo!
 My name is Siân, as my website URL cleverly suggests.
 My mum wishes I would write a book already.
 She also wishes I would win the lottery already, which is somehow decidedly more likely.
 I like ice cream, watching movies, and cats.

 My work is focused in social media, writing, and project management/event logistics—which I fondly refer to as “cat herding" [LinkedIn; CV].
 You can find my writing on sites like Film School Rejects, The 405, Cinefilles, and Women & Hollywood.
-My beloved baby is The MUFF Society (a super rad feminist screening series).
+My beloved baby is The MUFF Society (a super rad community that champions women in film/TV).
 You can listen episodes of my now-retired podcast here.
 This one time I handed Daniel Radcliffe a Diet Coke and he said “thanks."

 Canadian and US citizenship; will travel.